THE NINE ARCH BRIDGE IN ELLA, SRI LANKA

 How to get to the Nine Arch Bridge in Ella

 The bridge is actually quite close to the main street in Ella town.
 A tuk-tuk will take you there for 200 rupees or you can enjoy the walk through the jungle for 20 or so minutes.
 You can access from either side of the railway.
 The side we came down meant we had to trek down for 10-15 minutes as there was no tuk-tuk access but if you aren’t up for the trek and adventure you can literally get dropped right at the bridge in a tuk-tuk.
+With so many epic spots like the Nine Arch Bridge spread out over Sri Lanka, it will be my best advice to plan your trip in advance with a guide like this 10-day Sri Lanka Itinerary.

 The map below is pinned correctly and will guide you straight to the location of the Nine Arch Bridge in Ella.